Diabetes Medications: Uses, Types, Side-Effects

-Diabetes medicines help keep your blood glucose in your target range.
+Diabetes medicines help to keep your blood glucose in your target range.
 The target range is suggested by diabetes experts and your doctor or diabetes educator.
 See below for more information about target levels for good health.

 The National Diabetes Education Program uses blood glucose targets set by the American Diabetes Association (ADA) for most people with diabetes.
 To learn your daily blood glucose numbers, you'll check your blood glucose levels on your own using a blood glucose meter.

-|1 to 2 hours after the start of a meal||Less than 180 mg/dL|
+1 to 2 hours after the start of a meal: Less than 180 mg/dL

 * Milligrams per deciliter.